TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-19-how-to-flip-doctrine-odm-repositories-to-services.md

 <br>

-## Rule of a thumb: Handle only Repository per PR
+## Rule of a thumb: Handle max.
+1 Repository per PR

-It's tempting to do big bang jump and refactor all the repositories at once.
-But it's most likely the case your project has more than 5 such repositories and they're literary in majority of the codebase.
+It's tempting to do a big bang jump and refactor all the repositories at once.
+But it's most likely that your project has more than 5 repositories used throughout most of the codebase.

-To make this change happen safe and fast, **handle only one repository per pull-request**.
-Change it, do all 4 steps and create a pull-requests.
+To make this change happen safely and fast, **handle only one repository per pull request**.
+Change it, do all 4 steps, and create a pull request.
 Update tests and make CI pass.
 Merge.

 Rinse and repeat.